 “Scripps is proud to receive the distinction of being a Joint Commission “Top Performer on Key Quality Measures,” said Chris Van Gorder, Scripps president and CEO.
 “We understand that what matters most to patients at Scripps is safe, effective care.
 That’s why Scripps has made a commitment to accreditation and to positive patient outcomes through evidence-based care processes.”

-Scripps Green Hospital, Scripps Memorial Hospital Encinitas, Scripps Memorial Hospital La Jolla, and Scripps Mercy Hospital Hospitals were included in the 1,099 hospitals in the United States that earned the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance.
+Scripps Green Hospital, Scripps Memorial Hospital Encinitas, Scripps Memorial Hospital La Jolla and Scripps Mercy Hospital (San Diego and Chula Vista) were included in the 1,099 hospitals in the United States that earned the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance.
 The ratings are based on an aggregation of accountability measure data reported to The Joint Commission during the 2012 calendar year.

 Scripps and each of the hospitals that were named as a Top Performer on Key Quality Measures must:

 - Achieve cumulative performance of 95 percent or above across all reported accountability measures.

 - Achieve performance of 95 percent or above on every reported accountability measure where there are at least 30 denominator cases.